YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://dl.acm.org/doi/full/10.1145/3744707)

-We present a new class of elastic gridshell that are assembled from locally deployable rotational-surface components for efficient on-site assembly.
+We present a method to approximate free-form surfaces using assemblies of rotational patches to enable simultaneous repetition of multiple elements (such as beams, panels, and joints) for cost-effective fabrication.
 </div>
 </div>